Eta Andromedae

-Eta Andromedae (Eta And, η Andromedae, η And) is a spectroscopic binary star in the constellation of Andromeda.
-It consists of two G-type subgiant or giant stars orbiting each other with a period of 115.7 days and has an overall apparent visual magnitude of approximately 4.403.
+Eta Andromedae, also named Kui, is a spectroscopic binary star system in the northern constellation of Andromeda.
+It consists of two G-type evolved stars orbiting each other with a period of 115.7 days and has an overall apparent visual magnitude of approximately 4.403.
+Based on parallax measurements, this system is located at a distance of approximately 260 light years from the Sun.
+But it is drawing closer with a heliocentric radial velocity of −10.30 km/s.

-History

-Eta Andromedae was discovered to be a double-lined spectroscopic binary in a series of spectra taken in 1899 and 1900.
+This star was discovered to be a double-lined spectroscopic binary in a series of spectra taken in 1899 and 1900.
 Its orbit was computed in 1946 from spectroscopic observations.
 Because spectroscopy only reveals the radial velocity of a star towards or away from the viewer, such a computation does not determine all orbital elements.
 In observations made from 1990 to 1992, Eta Andromedae was resolved interferometrically by the Mark III Stellar Interferometer at Mount Wilson Observatory, California, United States.
 This allowed a more complete orbit to be computed and, in 1993, published.

+The primary component has 2.6 times the mass of the Sun and 10.7 times the Sun's radius.
+It is radiating 65 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 4,900 K. The fainter secondary member has 2.3 times the mass and 8.6 times the radius of the Sun.
+It radiates 39 times the luminosity of the Sun at a temperature of 4,900 K.